 4. Making redundancies before the weekend or holidays

 Redundancies should occur early in the week.
-Avoid holding redundancy notification meetings on a Friday or the day before a holiday when it is harder for employees to adjust to the news and give them time to brood.
+Avoid holding redundancy notification meetings on a Friday or the day before a holiday when it is harder for employees to adjust to the news and begin taking their next steps.
 Conveying the news earlier in the week means people can use work days to go to outplacement sessions and start job searching.

 5. Keeping employees in the dark